Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Should You Do a Book Signing?

-Book signing events may not be the early book sales bonanza that self published authors envision.
+Book signing events may not be the early book sales bonanza that self-published authors envision.
 It can be difficult to get any bookstores or venues to host or sponsor, except for small locals.
 And hosting one yourself can be its own expensive nightmare.
-Book signings for self published books may do little to create buzz in the media since signing events are rarely on the media's radar except for possibly a BIG name author.
+Book signings for self-published books may do little to create a buzz in the media since signing events are rarely on the media's radar except for possibly a BIG name author.

 Why It's Probably Too Late to Get Buzz for Your Book

 If you're asking about creating buzz after a book is published, it's already too late.
 Creating buzz and PR for a book starts long before the book is written and published by building an author platform.